Minidoka National Historic Site

-Located in the Magic Valley of south central Idaho in Jerome County, the site is in the Snake River Plain, a remote high desert area north of the Snake River.
-It is 20 mi northeast of Twin Falls and just north of Eden, in an area known as Hunt.
+Located in the Magic Valley of south central Idaho in Hunt, of Jerome County the site is in the Snake River Plain, a remote high desert area north east of the Snake River.
+It is 20 mi northeast of Twin Falls and just north west of Eden, in an area known as Hunt.
 The site is administered by the National Park Service of the U.S. Department of the Interior, and was originally established as the Minidoka Internment National Monument in 2001.
 Its elevation is just under 4000 ft above sea level.